cosmosclassroom/cosmosintheclassroom/src/hphys/8_electromagnetism/ps8.2_field-charge.md

 **Direction:** Away from the charge along the x-axis.

-**Conceptual:**
 The electric field direction shows the force direction on a positive test charge: away from positive, toward negative.

 </details>

-2. **Computation:** Two charges, +2.0 μC and -2.0 μC, are placed 40 cm apart on the x-axis.
+2. Two charges, +2.0 μC and -2.0 μC, are placed 40 cm apart on the x-axis.
 Calculate the net electric field at a point exactly midway between them.

-   **Conceptual:** If both charges were positive, how would the direction and magnitude of the net electric field at the midpoint change?
+    If both charges were positive, how would the direction and magnitude of the net electric field at the midpoint change?
 Explain.

 <details markdown="1">
 <summary>Solution</summary>